Press Release: ALT's AM Process for Fabricating Silicone 3D Objects

-Our team at ALT has recently demonstrated simultaneous multi-material deposition of a number of different types of silicones and composites with varying viscosity, color and shore hardness.
-The figure below shows an example f a cross section of a human leg 3D printed in-house at ALT in synthetic skin, bone, muscle, adipose and fascia, with empty spaces to represent blood vessels.
+Silicone, a thermoset polymer, is more challenging to deposit using additive manufacturing techniques than conventional thermoplastics and 3D printing filaments, which melt as they are extruded and quickly cool into hard object moments after their deposition.
+ALT has recently demonstrated simultaneous multi-material deposition of a number of different types of silicones and composites with varying viscosity, color and shore hardness.
+The Figure above shows a cross section of a human leg 3D printed in-house at ALT in synthetic skin, bone, muscle, adipose and fascia, with empty spaces to represent blood vessels.